SylvainTran/speculative-futures-project-2/README.md

 # Welcome :palm_tree::hibiscus:🌷

 Hello!
-This project is an interactive storybook with game-based and gamified elements.
+This project is an exploration that blends poetics, English literature, and video games together to talk about digital peoples, cyber friendships, and pursuing God's presence in the digital.
+And speculative surveillance possibilities!
+Become a detective and investigate a fictional Queen's disappearance by remotely accessing their phone apps and contacts!

+Free to play: a link will be posted soon

 ![sms gif](https://github.com/SylvainTran/the-language-of-flowers/blob/main/Documentation/ezgif.com-gif-maker.gif)